Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ### 2.3.1 [BioBERT](https://github.com/dmis-lab/biobert-pytorch)-based NER
+When using a deep learning model, you can use one of the BioBERT-based pytorch models we fine-tuned on the [HUNER corpora](https://github.com/hu-ner/huner), which are available from the [Aitslab Huggingface repository](https://huggingface.co/aitslab).
+Alternatively, you can use other models from HuggingFace repositories or your own model stored in the EasyNER "model" folder (as long as it is in the same format).

+Recommended models:
-1. Cell-lines: biobert_huner_cell_v1
+1. Cells/cell lines: biobert_huner_cell_v1
-2. Chemical: biobert_huner_chemical_v1
+2. Chemicals (including drugs): biobert_huner_chemical_v1
-3. Disease: biobert_huner_disease_v1
+3. Disease (including symptoms): biobert_huner_disease_v1
 4. Gene/protein: biobert_huner_gene_v1
 5. Species: biobert_huner_species_v1

-The BioBERT models above have been fine-tuned using the [HUNER corpora](https://github.com/hu-ner/huner) and uploaded to [huggingface hub](https://huggingface.co/aitslab).
-These and similar models can be loaded from the huggingface hub by setting the "model_path" to "aitslab" and "model_name" to the model intended for use in the NER section of the config file.
+When loading models from HuggingFace set the "model_path" to the repo name (i.e. "aitslab" for our BioBERT_HUNER models) and "model_name" to the model name as it is spelled on HuggingFace in the NER section of the config file.
+When using a model stored locally on the computer, specify the path to the model in "model_path".

 #### example: